calmh/snooze/README.md

 *Snooze* is a HTML5 web app that uses HTML5 local storage to store your items and the application cache to enable off line usage.
 This means it'll run just fine in any modern browser.
-However it's optimized for smart phone form factor and looks quite crappy on a desktop browser at fill width.
+However it's optimized for smart phone form factor and looks quite crappy on a desktop browser at full width.
 It looks gorgeous on an iPhone or Android device though.

+--
+Jakob Borg, 2012-03-18